Miss Autumn Black Tea by Annie’s Tea Treat

 The aroma of this black tea is a mix of plums and floral notes.
 These leaves were grown at a high altitude, in Nantou County of Taiwan.
 Miss Autumn Black Tea is a straight black tea.
 The aroma of the dry leaf is quite inviting because of the fruity notes.

-Miss Autumn Black Tea steeps to a golden orange, with a really fruity aroma to it.
+Miss Autumn Black Tea steeps to a dark golden orange, with a really fruity aroma to it.
 I mostly smell plums and some apple notes, with a hint of flowery goodness in the background.
 The taste of this straight black tea is more complex than I anticipated.
 I get hints of plum, apple, and floral notes, as well as a honey sweetness that just plays very well with all of the flavours that I’m getting from this tea.
 I find that the honey notes linger at the end of each sip, which balances well with the initial burst of plum notes.

 A Second Cup?